metacommunities/metacommunities/publications/sss_dec2015/log.md

 - managed to get sample event in, and started to link to counting ... a bit wobbly, but might work.
 Might need to bring in the interface methods argument?

+## Wed Feb 24 13:33:22 UTC 2016

+- got into the sensemaking material ok. struggling a bit to keep the sts literature there -- did a bit on Latour, but nothing too substantial.
+- worked with the idea that the naming of entities allows their association, and this association is intensive; this grows the capital numbers; but also places a burden of increasing nameability or naming on all things.

 # TODO

 - *DONE* assemble the sts references on number that I'm referring to -- Porter, Desrosieres, Hacking, Mackenzie, Verran, Scandinavia journal, Latour, Law, Callon